kestra-io/docs/content/blogs/2023-08-05-iceberg-for-aws-users.md

 Kestra makes it easy to switch between scheduled and event-driven workflows simply by adjusting the trigger configuration.

-The flow shown below uses the same Python script we used before for a scheduled workflow.
-The only difference is that when calling that script we now pass the detected S3 object key from the trigger as an input argument.
+The flow shown below uses [the same Python script](https://github.com/kestra-io/scripts/blob/main/etl/aws_iceberg_fruit.py) we used before for a scheduled workflow.
+The only difference is that, when calling the script, we now pass the detected S3 object key from the trigger as an input argument.
 Then, the script transforms and loads data to the S3 data lake exactly the same way as before.

 You can see here a significant advantage of Kestra: a separation of concerns between orchestration and business logic.
 You don't have to modify your code in any way - Kestra can orchestrate your custom code written in any language with no modifications.